 Portions of the Preserve that have been closed this year due to storm damage and COVID-19 will re-open on Sunday, May 31, 2020 with restrictions.
 Please be aware and follow the below rules and guidelines to ensure a safe and enjoyable time at the Openlands Lakeshore Preserve:

-- Starting May 31, all three entrances and parking areas, the two staircases, the trails, and the lakefront will be open from dawn to dusk, daily (Trail Map).
+- Starting May 31, all three entrances and parking areas, the two staircases, the trails, and the lakefront will be open from 6:30am to sunset, daily (Trail Map).

 - Throughout the Preserve, to maintain progress in overcoming COVID-19, it is Openlands policy that all visitors must maintain social distancing, wear a mask when social distancing cannot be maintained, and limit groups to 10 or fewer.